ThomasGerleve/ThomasGerleve/README.md

   <ul>
     <li>
       <a href="https://shifted.work" target="_blank"> shifted.work </a><br>
       A product my great teammates <a href="https://github.com/fullyouu" target="_blank">Veronika</a>, <a href="https://github.com/MorganFlam" target="_blank">Morgan</a> and <a href="https://github.com/keltz-dev" target="_blank">Karl</a> and I build together in the 2 project weeks of the Le Wagon Bootcamp.
 It's an app targeted at hospitals and nurses that optimizes and simplifies shift planning.
 It could be used in any context, though.
-We know build on it further to learn and improve as fullstack webdevs.
+We build on it further to learn and improve as fullstack webdevs.
     </li>
   </ul>
 </p>